Part-time MBA recognized as "Best Graduate Business Programs: 2017"

 |Marketing & Innovation Management||Organizational Leadership|

-MBA courses are offered in our mixed-mode NetPlus! format.
 This structure blends online education with two weekend (Friday & Saturday) on-campus sessions per semester.
 Students have the flexibility desired in a graduate program while still being engaged in a traditional classroom setting.
 The majority of course work is done online while integrating two campus sessions per semester.
 This gives students networking opportunities not found in most online programs.

-NetPlus! students are involved in very interactive classroom experiences including professor lectures, group discussion/debates, in-class negotiations, group presentations, simulations, guest speakers, and much more.
+This very interactive classroom experiences including professor lectures, group discussion/debates, in-class negotiations, group presentations, simulations, guest speakers, and much more.
 Additional advantages include:

 Evening courses, on-campus, Monday – Thursday.
 Students meet one night a week during the fall and winter terms, and two nights during spring and summer terms (20 to 32 months).
-Learn more about this program here.

 MBA classes center around team-based project work.
 This collaborative, interactive approach to learning draws directly from today’s most successful business practices in innovation, implementation, risk management, decision-making, and more.